reduxjs/redux-devtools/README.md

 1. Set `External editor:` to `jetbrains_server`.
 2. Set `Absolute path to the project directory to open:` to `/`.

+### Fix issue with background color of the trace panel.

+## Fix issue with the background color of the trace panel when the theme is dark.

+1. ---

+## Add copy to clipboard functionality to TreeView, in State and Action tabs.

+2. ---

 ## Original Redux DevTools